edumigueis/JAVA-Air-Traffic-Control/README.md

 ## Meta

-Eduardo Migueis, Manuela Benassi and Rodrigo Smith-
+Made by Eduardo Migueis, Manuela Benassi and Rodrigo Smith

 Distributed under the MIT License.
 See `LICENSE` for more information.

+Copyright (c) 2020.